KishanGollamudi/Devops-Capestone-project/ansible/readme.md

-# Ansible – Application Deployment Automation
+# Ansible – Application Deployment Automation (Dynamic Inventory)

 ## 📌 Overview

-This Ansible setup is used to **automate Docker-based application deployment** on a remote Docker host as part of a complete CI/CD pipeline.
+This Ansible setup is used to **automate Docker-based application deployment** on AWS EC2 instances as part of a complete **CI/CD pipeline**.

+Instead of a static `inventory.ini`, this project uses **AWS EC2 Dynamic Inventory** to automatically discover target servers using **EC2 tags**.

-It is triggered **indirectly by Jenkins** (via SSH into the Ansible control node) and performs:
+Ansible is triggered **indirectly by Jenkins** (via SSH into the Ansible Control Node) and performs:

 * Docker installation (if required)
 * Pulling the latest Docker image from Docker Hub
 * Stopping and removing old containers
 * Running the updated application container

-This follows **Infrastructure as Code (IaC)** best practices.
+This implementation follows **Infrastructure as Code (IaC)** and **cloud-native automation** best practices.

 ---

 ## 🏗 Architecture Role in CI/CD

-**Flow:**
+**Pipeline Flow:**

 ```
 GitHub → Jenkins → Docker Hub → Ansible → Docker Host → Application
 ```

 * Jenkins builds and pushes the Docker image
-* Jenkins SSHs into Ansible Control Node
+* Jenkins SSHs into the Ansible Control Node
+* Ansible dynamically discovers EC2 hosts using AWS tags
-* Ansible deploys the container on Docker Host
+* Ansible deploys the container on the Docker Host
-* Application is exposed via Docker Host IP
+* Application is exposed via the Docker Host public IP

 ---